-In this first (of many) jazz guitar tips, let’s address something crucial for jazz guitarists: knowing the names of the notes on the entire instrument.
+In this first jazz guitar tip blog post and video lesson, let’s address something crucial for jazz guitarists: knowing the names of the notes on the entire instrument.
 In short, today’s jazz guitar tip is learn the fretboard!
 You’ll be glad you did.

 Let first see why (hey, I need to justify what we’re doing here!) and shortly after how (a technique) you can apply.
 Simple steps to learn the fretboard thoroughly, without too much memorization.